dvandal/cryptonote-nodejs-pool/README.md

 * Prevent "transaction is too big" error with "payments.maxTransactionAmount" option
 * Slush mining system support
 * SSL support for Pool server and API
+* Option to enable dynamic transfer fee based on number of payees per transaction and option to have miner pay transfer fee instead of pool owner (applied to dynamic fee only)

 ### Community / Support